 For information and reporting regarding safety online click the link below.

-The School Designated Safeguarding Lead Lesley Temple is available to discuss any help you may need or concerns that you may have.
+The Schools Designated Safeguarding Team are available to discuss any help you may need or concerns that you may have.